PROJECT 2 – CRISPR/Cas9

 CRISPR/Cas9 is, by far, the most effective technique to correct DNA defects.
-Described as a “molecular toolkit,” this clever and complex technique enables researchers to perform “cut and paste” operations on DNA.
+Described as a “molecular toolkit,” this intelligent and sophisticated technique enables researchers to perform “cut and paste” operations on DNA.

 This technology works as follows:

-- CRISPR is a type of gene sequence found naturally in specific organisms, including viruses.
+- SPR is a type of gene sequence found naturally in specific organisms, including viruses.
 It can recognize a particular DNA sequence, i.e., find the place on a DNA strand where a disease-causing genetic defect (mutation) lies.

 - Cas9 acts like a pair of scissors.
 It “cuts” DNA at a specific location, i.e., where an action is needed to repair or eliminate a genetic defect.

 - With this technology, researchers can remove a genetic mutation or insert a fix for a faulty gene sequence.

 - Using standard DNA repair mechanisms, the cell will then naturally reattach the severed DNA strands.

 An encouraging step in the fight against DMD